EPUB FixerKDP upload error scanner

 Normalize only the package metadata field, then run EPUBCheck again.

-EPUB metadata checker: OPF metadata, unique-identifier, dc:identifier, language, dcterms:modified, manifest, media-type, and package field validation errors.
+EPUB metadata checker: OPF metadata, unique-identifier, dcterms:modified, manifest fields, duplicate entries, media:duration, MED_016, and package field errors.

 Where EPUB metadata errors appear

-KDP, Kindle Previewer, EPUBCheck, Apple Books, Google Play Books, or another platform reports OPF metadata, identifier, language, modified date, manifest, or media-type issues.
+KDP, Kindle Previewer, EPUBCheck, Apple Books, Google Play Books, or another platform reports OPF metadata, identifier, modified date, manifest item, media:duration, duplicate entry, property, or media-type issues.

 What it means